awesomeeng/FocusTraversalAPI/TheCaseForFocus.md

 # The Case for a New Focus System

-Twenty years ago I wrote my frist Web Application.
-Essentially a message board system it had no sembelence to a modern web application, of course, but it contained many of the features we see on modern applications even now.
-Users could register, login, read messages, post messages, reply, etc. It was written in ColdFusion 1.5 and everything was backed to a Microsfot Access Database; ancient technology by any modern standards.
+Twenty years ago I wrote my first Web Application.
+Essentially a message board system it had no semblance to a modern web application, of course, but it contained many of the features we see on modern applications even now.
+Users could register, login, read messages, post messages, reply, etc. It was written in ColdFusion 1.5 and everything was backed to a Microsoft Access Database; ancient technology by any modern standards.

-The reason for this personal memory reflection is to illustarate a specific problem I had back then, a specific problem that we as web developers still face today: **Focus**.
+The reason for this personal memory reflection is to illustrate a specific problem I had back then, a specific problem that we as web developers still face today: Focus.

 See, in my nascent Web Application there was a login form: standard username and password and submit button thing we have today.
 And I wanted the user to be able to type their username, press ENTER to move to the next field, type their password, and press ENTER to submit.
-This field advancement behavior mimiced they way the logged into their network accounts at the time.
+This field advancement behavior mimicked they way the logged into their network accounts at the time.
 This meant turning to JavaScript: a language and concept just in its infancy.

 The need was to notice when someone pressed the ENTER key while in the currently focused field.
-When that occured, I wanted to advance the focus to next field.
+When that occurred, I wanted to advance the focus to next field.
 Simple, right?

 Move the clock forward some twenty years.
 I am building a web application for my new company and, of course, it has a login form with a username, password, and submit button.
 And, of course, I want to advance the focus when someone presses ENTER.
 It should come as no surprise but twenty years later and I have the exact same problem to solve.
 Instead, the surprising bit is that twenty years later, it still has the same solution:

 ```JavaScript
 var usernameField = form.querySelector("input[type=text]");